-Our water source(s): Water is obtained from one well
+Our water source(s): One well that withdraws water from within the Cienega Creek Basin.

 Drinking Water Contaminants

 Microbial Contaminants : Such as viruses and bacteria that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife Organic Chemical Contaminants : Such as synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and also may come from gas stations, urban storm water runoff, and septic Inorganic Contaminants : Such as salts and metals that can be naturally-occurring or result from urban stormwater systems. runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming Radioactive Contaminants : That can be naturally occurring or be the result of oil and gas production and mining activities.
 Pesticides and Herbicides : Such as agriculture, urban storm water runoff, and residential uses that may come from a variety of sources